Background pattern

 • If you have taken narcotic medications or other medications that may cause respiratory depression, your doctor will monitor your breathing and provide assistance if necessary.

-Use of SEVORANE with other medications
+Use of SEVORANE with Other Medications

-It is essential to inform your doctor if you are taking or have taken recently any of the following medications:
+It is essential to inform your doctor if you are taking or have recently taken any of the following medications:

 • Succinylcholine (used as a muscle relaxant during anesthesia): its use in combination with sevoflurane may cause severe cardiac arrhythmias during the postoperative period.

-Pregnancy, lactation, and fertility
+Pregnancy, Breastfeeding, and Fertility

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

 • It should not be used during pregnancy unless clearly necessary.

-Driving and operating machines
+Driving and Using Machines

-Follow exactly the medication administration instructions contained in this leaflet or those indicated by your doctor, pharmacist, or nurse.
+Follow the administration instructions for the medication contained in this package leaflet or as indicated by your doctor, pharmacist, or nurse.
 If in doubt, ask your doctor, pharmacist, or nurse.

-4. Possible Adverse Effects
+4. Possible Side Effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone will experience them.

 Sevoflurane may cause decreases in cardiac and respiratory function.

-Nausea and vomiting have been observed in the postoperative period, common sequelae of surgery and general anesthesia, which may be due to inhalational anesthesia, other agents administered during or after the operation, and the patient's response to the surgical procedure.
+Nausea and vomiting have been observed in the postoperative period, common sequelae of surgery and general anesthesia, which may be due to inhalation anesthesia, other agents administered during or after the operation, and the patient's response to the surgical procedure.

-The most commonly observed side effects are as follows:
+The most commonly observed side effects are:

 In adult patients: decreased blood pressure, nausea, delirium, and vomiting;